albertobelloni/HcalDIM/HcalHexInspector/README.md

 	scram b -j 8
 ```

-The main workhorse is the EDM plugin EricDIM; it is run using the python script `test/test_cfg.py`.
+The main workhorse is the EDM plugin HcalHexInspector; it is run using the python script `test/run_cfg.py`.

 List of tools: